-Year 9 Progress Evenings Thursday 12th January 2023 / Wednesday 18th January 2023
+Year 9 Progress Evenings Thursday 11th January 2024 / Wednesday 17th January 2024

-Pathway Forms Distributed week commencing 6th February 2023
+Pathway Forms Distributed week commencing 6th February 2024

-Pathway Forms Returned 27th February 2023
+Pathway Forms Returned 26th February 2024

-We aim to confirm your provisional Key Stage 4 study programme as soon as we have processed all the options forms.
+We aim to confirm your provisional Key Stage 4 study programme as soon as we have processed all the pathway forms.
 Whilst we try to ensure that every student gets their first choice, this will always depend on levels of demand as well as the availability of staffing and facilities.
 Some courses may not run, due to lack of demand; therefore, some students may have to study their reserve subject choices.
 For this reason, it is important that you make your reserve choices carefully.